absorensen/numbers_go_brrrr/m3_types/s2_energy_efficiency.md

 As you can see, retrieving a value all the way from RAM instead of a cache is vastly more expensive.
 If you think back to the cache lines from ```m1``` imagine lowering the precision of your data from 32-bit floats to 16-bit or even 8-bit.
-Imagine many additional data elements you could fit in a single cache line.
+Imagine how many additional data elements you could fit in a single cache line.
 Elements which could be reused and kept in cache.

 ## Additional Reading